csumbBigData/csumbBigData.github.io/_posts/2016-5-8-services_sqoop.md

 _--username_ and _-P_ are for giving sqoop access to the database as a user with the right permissions on the specific table that needs to be imported. _-P_ will make sqoop ask for the password in the command window as a prompt, this is more secure than entering the password into the command itself.

+TYLER.TWEETS is the table which contains the data that we want to import.
+This table specifically holds data from a twitter data dump.

 ###Things to watch out for

 The connect string is case sensitive, and will cause many java exceptions to be thrown if there are any mistakes.